 There are two big screens in the church that show a closeup of what's happening during the performance.
 Before the show started, the screens were showing all the sponsors of the night.

+The set was set up with very meticulous detail.
+Here it is again in color.
 The far left of the stage was where a family told the story.
 A Grandfather that had come home from the war in 1942, his great-grandkids with their TVs, lap top computer and a cell phone the Grandpa doesn't understand, and their Mom wishing her husband would make it home in time for Christmas from the service.

 I can't wait for next year's program.
 People I work with have attended in the years past and have told me that it's a great show every time they go.
 From what I understand, once the current show is completed at Christmas, they begin writing and planning the program for the next year.
 It's a long process.